-The Bullmastiff Cross Staffy is a great mix breed depending on what your looking for in a new puppy.
-In this article we will take a look at info on this mix, like size, weight and temperament.
-See if it's for you.
+The Bullmastiff Cross Staffy is a great mix breed depending on what you’re looking for in a new puppy.
+In this article, Dogs Barn will take a look at info on this mix, like size, weight and temperament.
+See if it’s for you.

-Find out if a Staffy Cross Bullmastiff mix might be the perfect dog for you
+Find out if a Staffy Cross Bullmastiff mix might be the perfect dog for you.
+First let’s look at the individual breeds that make up the Bullmastiff cross Staffy.

-Quiet dogs that rarely bark knocking down and pin the intruder to the ground rather than biting.
+Quiet dogs rarely bark knocking down and pinning the intruder to the ground rather than biting.
 They were recognised by the Kennel Club in 1924 and are still popular today.

 They have a solid muscular body with a short rough coat that is typically Brindle, Red or Fawn with darker markings on the ears and muzzle.